The Mirror of Erised

 Rather than use the word ERISED, the Vietnamese translator comes up with a different name altogether, one which describes its essential nature.
 The name is Tấm gương Ảo ảnh or 'Mirror of Illusion' (Ảo ảnh means 'illusion').

-Chinese (Mainland) - the Daoist inscription and Magic Mirror name are nice touches.
+Simplified Chinese (China) Passable! - the Daoist inscription and Magic Mirror name are nice touches.

-Chinese (Taiwan) - the characters chosen for 'Erised' are a saving grace.
+Traditional Chinese (Taiwan) Passable! - the characters chosen for 'Erised' are a saving grace.

-Japanese - perfect in just about every way.
+Japanese Brilliant! - perfect in just about every way.